Mindfulness-based psychedelic therapy

 Experienced psychonauts who are curious about psychedelic cannabis and want to experience it.

-People new to psychedelics who want to journey with a powerful yet incredibly gentle medicine
+People new to psychedelics who want to journey with a powerful and safe medicine.

 People who have tried traditional therapies and have not been satisfied with the results.

 People who are suffering from depression, PTSD, anxiety, trauma, and feelings of meaninglessness.

 People who want to be trained to safely hold space for others on the healing path.

 People who believe in the power of psychedelic medicines to heal trauma on an individual and societal level and want to be part of a larger community that is working towards that goal.